Piejūra: Bogs

 There are a few small bogs and one larger bog in the park - a 55.6 ha large Serģu purvs.
 All bogs are dominated by natural processes with little human influence.
 Serģu bog formed when the 26.3 ha Serģa lake was drained via ditches dug in 1906, and these ditches remain today.
-By 1940s, the lake had overgrown and there is only 0.4 ha area of shallow (<1 m) open water at present.
+By the 1940s, the lake had overgrown and there is only 0.4 ha area of shallow (<1 m) open water at present.
 Serģu bog is mostly wet and swampy, with some edges overgrown with trees and bushes.
 Most of the bog is covered with reeds and various transitional bog plants.
 Most of Serģu bog territory is of a Latvia's protected transition mire and quaking bog (7140) biotope, while the rest is active raised bog (7110).
 The bog's conditions are ill-suited for the growth of any protected species, although protected Hammarbya paludosa has been found.
 Around 8–9 ha of still-living tree area is expected to become bogland within some decades, meanwhile serving as a habitat for various species dependant on dead trees.
 Other small bogs formed in depression between dunes and around areas of Garezers lakes where they have overgrown with plants forming transitional and raised bogs, or simply overgrown wet areas.
 Overall, the bogs are not suited for recreation and are of limited economic value, although their presence adds to the overall variety of the park.
 The bogs do however provide important water cycle and oxygen regulation, habitat for a variety of bog-exclusive species, and a natural barrier to invasive species and forest fires.